sparc-request/sparc-request/CONTRIBUTION.md

 ## Contributing to Sparc Request ##

-### Pull Request Guidelines ###
+Please follow the [Pull Request Guidelines](https://github.com/sparc-request/sparc-request/blob/master/PULL_REQUEST_GUIDELINES.md) when submitting and reviewing a pull request.

-Before any third-party contribution can be consider ready for submission as a pull request, the contributor must:
+In addition to these guidelines, please remember before any third-party contribution can be considered ready for submission as a pull request, the contributor must:

 * Include unit tests that provide full code coverage for all new code within any pull request (please adhere to the specifications laid out in the [RSpec Style Guide](https://github.com/sparc-request/sparc-request/wiki/SPARC-Request-Spec-Guide) when writing unit tests)

-* Run the entire test suite and verify that all tests pass in order to avoid breaking any existing functionality

 * Adhere to the [Sparc Style Guide](https://github.com/HSSC/ruby-style-guide)